Azure/AzureDataLake/docs/Hands_on_Labs/ADL_SDK_HOL.md

         }
     }

-# Part 1 - Learning about the .NET SDK and an example
+# Part 1 - Learning about the .NET SDK

-For an example, here is how you could list all jobs in your Data Lake Analytics account:
+As an example, here is how you could list all jobs in your Data Lake Analytics account:

      var parameters = new JobListParameters{};
      var response = _dataLakeAnalyticsJobClient.Jobs.List(ResourceGroupName, DataLakeAnalyticsAccountName, parameters);